joaosf/mock-api/README.md

 - firebase deploy
 - firebase emulators:start (locally run)

-BUT, everything what you need is done auto, build, deploy and other things.
+But, everything what you need is done auto, build, deploy and other things.

 # API Documentation